helmuthdu/automate-frontend-workflow/README.md

 ## Conclusion

+The tooling used as part of the front-end development process ensures everything is working or is done as expected, and automation is designed to make it easier for developers to work without having to worry about these details.

-[GitHub Actions](https://docs.github.com/en/actions) are a powerful tool that can help you in your daily job, and you just hit the tip of the iceberg.
-To learn more, check the [official documentation](https://docs.github.com/en/actions) and take a look at some [starter workflows](https://github.com/actions/starter-workflows).
+This is just the tip of the iceberg, to learn more, check the [GitHub Actions documentation](https://docs.github.com/en/actions) and take a look at some [starter workflows](https://github.com/actions/starter-workflows).